-But, first of all, I would like to say that am coming here as a devotee and a siṣya of Pūjya Swāmijī.
+But, first of all, I would like to say that am coming here as a siṣya of Pūjya Swāmijī.

 30 years ago I came for the first time to Rishikesh.
 I was looking for enlightment.
 Had practised Haṭha Yoga (āsana, prāṇāyāma, relaxation, meditation) for a few years and at the time, believed that Yoga was a technique which would work like this: proper practice, proper result.

 More or less like a child, whose mother says “if you take your soup, you get a nice desert”, I had heard from a teacher that I would have samādhi in less than one year of intense tapasya and sādhana (physical, energetical and meditative practises).